 The following signs and symptoms may be noted by a supervisor:

-Amphetamines can look like pills or powder.
-Common prescription amphetamines include methylphenidate (Ritalin or Ritalin SR), amphetamine and dextroamphetamine (Adderall), and dextroamphetamine (Dexedrine).
+Amphetamines often appear as pills or powder.
+Common prescription forms include methylphenidate (Ritalin or Ritalin SR), amphetamine and dextroamphetamine (Adderall), and dextroamphetamine (Dexedrine).

 How amphetamines affect the human body

-Physical effects of amphetamine use include increased blood pressure and pulse rates, insomnia, loss of appetite, and physical exhaustion.
+Amphetamine use directly causes several physical effects, including increased blood pressure, elevated pulse rates, insomnia, loss of appetite, and eventual physical exhaustion.

 Meth and Ecstasy